Skip to Content

 Bubbled paint means that there is an issue with the bond between the coating and the wall.
 It can occur with both newly applied and old paint.
 Old paint usually bubbles when it gets wet somehow.
 In this article we share how to fix bubbled paint on walls.

-A Painter will more often find this problem with latex paints than with oil or alkyd paints, say the experts at Attentive.
+A Painter will more often find this problem with latex paints than with oil or alkyd paints.

 As the heat gun heats up the paint it begins to bubble, making it possible to strip without chemicals.